ivre/ivre/doc/FAST-INSTALL-AND-FIRST-RUN.md

 machine.

-Please note that, depending on your distribution, the versions of some softwares might not be recent enought, particularly for MongoDB (version 2.6 minimum) and pymongo (version 2.7.2 minimum; see [README](README.md) to know which versions can be used with IVRE).
+Please note that, depending on your distribution, the versions of some softwares might not be recent enough, particularly for MongoDB (version 2.6 minimum) and pymongo (version 2.7.2 minimum; see [README](README.md) to know which versions can be used with IVRE).
 If that's the case, you will have to install those softwares on you own,